 Disney World is actually made up of 4 main theme parks.
 These include Magic Kingdom, Animal Kingdom, Hollywood Studios, and EPCOT.
 There are also 2 water parks – Blizzard Beach and Typhoon Lagoon – and a shopping and entertainment mecca called Disney Springs.
 Additionally, there are a considerable number of amazing resorts.
 The parks and resorts span across a whopping 25,000 acres!
 In fact, it is larger than 5 independent nations and territories, including Vatican City and Monaco.

-Facts about Disney World
+Quick Facts about Disney World

 - There are four major parks that make up Disney World – Magic Kingdom, EPCOT, Animal Kingdom, and Hollywood Studios